ashrafulhoda789/Job-tracker-PH/README.md

     - This continues unless you stop it manually.
 # Question-4:
   ## Event Delegation:
-    - Event Delegation is a technique where attach a single event listener to a parent element instead of adding separate listeners to each child.
+  - Event Delegation is a technique where attach a single event listener to parent element instead of adding separate listeners to each child.

     ## It's useful because:
     - Efficient
     - Dynamic elements
     - CLeaner code
     - Memory-friendly

 # Question-5:
  PreventDefault():